asignell/Passchat/README.md

 cd Passchat
 ```

-Now you ahve to install the dependancies through npm
+Now you have to install the dependancies through npm
 ```
 npm install
 ```